MyZenKey/sp-sdk-ios/README.md

 ### High Level Architecture

-The architecture is based on CCID authentication design providing user authentication backed by mobile carrier device authentication.
-Two main flows occur at initial launch (app and web).
-The app flow is for an on-device launched Service Provider (SP) native app or a SP-browser loaded website.
+Project Verify brings the four main US phone carriers together with a common user authentication experience backed by carrier device authentication.
+The solution enables two main flows at initial launch (app and web).
+The app flow is for  service provider (SP) native apps or a SP-browser based websites that are on the same device as Project Verify.
 The web flow shows secondary device support when the SP website is accessed from a device other than a user’s primary phone.

 As the first image shows, consumers from their primary phone access Project Verify either from the SP app or SP website.
 As a service provider developer, you sign up and log in thru the Project Verify portal, then write code in your backend.
 The architecture looks like this: